DanhTran0312/lit_code/README.md

-# Lit Code 🔥
+# Lit Code 🔥 - (WIP)

-A Flutter app for practicing coding questions from various platforms.
+A Flutter app for practicing and keeping track of coding questions across platforms

 ## Features

 - Light/dark mode toggle
 - Onboarding screen
+- Online/offline compatible
+- Sync across devices
-- Get coding questions from various platforms (e.g. LeetCode, HackerRank)
+- Top fundamental and advanced coding interview questions
-- Get question explanations and code solutions
 - Rate your confidence in solving a question
 - Organize questions by categories and difficulty
-- Track your progress with pie charts
+- Track your progress
+- Interactive learning experience
+- Set your goal and start learning

 ## Getting Started